galminyana/galminyana.github.io/Assignment01.md

         jne exit_program                        ; Passwords don't match, exit

 ```
-Also, the code for the `close()` can be removed, as the socket descriptor is not used anymore once the `accept()` get a connection.
+Also, the code for the `sys_close` can be removed, as the socket descriptor is not used anymore once the `sys_accept` get a connection.

 #### _UPDATE_ Trick Learned in [Assignment05-1](Assignment05-1)
 Now let's use a trick learned.
-For the `accept()` call, the value returned for `&client` and `&sockaddr_len` can be NULL.
+For the `sys_accept` call, the value returned for `&client` and `&sockaddr_len` can be NULL.
 If this is done, then no info is filled in the `sockaddr` struct.
 This is not a problem, as this data is not used in the code.
 From this syscall is needed the socked descriptor returned in **RAX**.
 In `man 2 accept` this is explained.
-Then, the code for the `accept()` section ends like this:
+Then, the code for the `sys_accept` section ends like this:
 ```asm
 ; client_sock = accept(sock_id, (struct sockaddr *)&client, &sockaddr_len)
         ;       RDI already has the sock_id